 When the prosecution seeks to rely on illegally obtained evidence, the crime control and due process perspectives again highlight competing aspects of the rule of law.
 The rule of law is undermined if courts are unable to apply the law for want of accurate knowledge of the facts, and it is undermined if investigators who act outside the law, or incite lawbreaking for purposes of entrapment, are rewarded by being allowed to use the fruits of their wrongdoing to achieve their goal of obtaining a conviction.

 The exclusion of evidence or staying of proceedings in such cases can be justified in non-instrumental terms by what Chau calls the ‘no-profit principle’, or as Leon and I call it, the ‘fair play principle’.
 The executive should not profit by its wrongdoing: if it breaks the law to increase the chances of obtaining a conviction, it should not be allowed to use that evidence to gain the result it seeks.
 Leon and I do not, however, regard ‘fair play’ as a purely non-instrumental principle.
 Denying the executive any profit from its wrongdoing can be justified on grounds of simple justice, but it also removes an incentive for breaking the rules, and provides an incentive for ensuring (for example by the training of police officers) that the rules are enforced.
 In this respect exclusion may act as a form of ‘systemic deterrence’.
-Such instrumental aims appear to have influenced those judges who, in the early days of PACE, ‘took the view that the police had been provided with adequate and extensive powers, and would have to learn to operate within them’.
+Such instrumental aims appear to have influenced those judges who, in the early days of the Police and Criminal Evidence Act (PACE) 1984, ‘took the view that the police had been provided with adequate and extensive powers, and would have to learn to operate within them’.
 There is at least anecdotal evidence that police adherence to the confessions safeguards, in particular, markedly improved when it became clear that the exclusionary rule would be strictly enforced.
-Systemic deterrence will not usually be a factor to consider in forgoing the prospect of a conviction, except in cases of corporate or state crime.
+Systemic deterrence (as opposed to the marginal effect of a sentence on general deterrence) will not usually be a factor to consider in forgoing the prospect of a conviction, except in cases of corporate or state crime.
 Because (as I argue below) there will often be non-instrumental grounds both for excluding incriminating evidence and for admitting it, the importance of systemic deterrence may add weight to the grounds for exclusion.

 I would suggest, therefore, that Ho could have made his case for the principle that he calls the ‘strong rule of law’ without jettisoning the epistemic conception of the trial.
 The next two sections, however, identify two problems with Ho’s ‘strong rule of law’.
 First, the principle has not been endorsed by recent case law in England and Wales in the way that Ho’s account suggests.
 Secondly, his conception of the rule of law focusses on the protection of rights against the state and neglects the positive duties of the state in respect of victims of crime.